 You can’t go to Charleston without taking at least one food and ghost tour though.
-My favorites are the ghost tour with Bulldog Tours and Food Tour with Charleston Culinary Tours.
+My favorites are the Pleasing Terrors Ghost Tour with Old Charleston Tours and Downtown Charleston Food Tour with Charleston Culinary Tours.
 For just a general tour you can’t beat Free Tours by Foot where you pay whatever you think the tour was worth at the end.

 South Carolina Aquarium – Many people save an aquarium for a rainy day, but this one is good enough to visit even when the sun is shining.
 My family visited the aquarium and had a blast.
 My brother, sister, and I were all college age or older.
 We even lucked out and got a behind the scenes tour.